 The European Investment Fund (EIF) is the cornerstone investor in Europe.
-It is a key implementing partner for the European Commission and Member States, with a view to addressing the COVID-19 crisis and EU priorities such as sustainability and the green and digital transitions.
-The EIF also support the least developed countries in using trade as a mean to growth.

-With a new capital increase (by cash injection) of €1.25 billion, the EIB can continue supporting the European economy and its recovery and helping to access capital across Europe and elsewhere.
+It is a key implementing partner for the European Commission and Member States, with a view to addressing the COVID-19 crisis and EU priorities such as climate targets.
+With a new capital increase (by cash injection) of €1.25 billion, the EIB can continue supporting the European economy and its recovery and helping to access capital across Europe.

-The EIF will rely on two main initiatives in 2021-2023:
+The EIF relies on two main initiatives in 2021-2023:

-- the Pan-European Guarantee Fund (EGF) and - InvestEU, for which it will manage 75% of the budgetary capacity (for InvestEU, see above Section I and Annex I).
+- the Pan-European Guarantee Fund (EGF) and - InvestEU, for which it will manage 75% of the budgetary capacity (for InvestEU, see above Section I and below Annex I).